 Any notes logged in the Other step log box will appear in the comments in the activity details.

-SalesLoft allows you to log single notes on a Person or Account record.
+SalesLoft allows you to log single notes on a Person record.
 Any time a note is taken, it will be logged in Salesforce under the activity history on that Salesforce object.
+When logs are made to a Salesforce Contact, the log will also roll up the the Salesforce Account.

 Notes will be logged with the subject line "Note" and note details will appear in the Comments in the activity details.

 Whenever you book a meeting from SalesLoft, whether you send a Person a meeting invite or they select a meeting time from a calendar link, the meeting will appear on the Person Profile page in SalesLoft.
 By default, the meeting will also log to Salesforce as a closed activity task.

 - If a meeting is rescheduled or canceled, SalesLoft will not reflect the changes.
 Once an event has been created, SalesLoft does not track or maintain any further updates on the event.